ericskim/hscc18_modular/examples/interconnection/readme.md

 Two examples contained in the [HSCC18 modular control systems paper][paper].

 - runningmax.cc: An example to test the scalability of the interconnection decomposition.
-- better_conensus.cc: Multiple scalar systems are tasked with agreeing on a consensus location.
+- consensus.cc: Multiple scalar systems are tasked with agreeing on a consensus location.
 The only global information available to each individual system is the average state amongst all systems.

 Installation Instructions